Aedial/novelai-api/example/README.md

 ### Requirements
 Requires the "NAI_USERNAME" and "NAI_PASSWORD" values provided via environment variables.
+They can be provided through a .env file at the root of the project.

 The "NAI_PROXY" environment variable is also supported to inject a proxy address.